luismarrer/holbertonschool-simple_shell/Start_coding_own_shell/exercises/README.md

 - `env-var_environ.c`: This program demonstrates how to access and print the system's environment variables using the global variable `environ`.
 It iterates through the `environ` array and prints each environment variable to the standard output.
+- `env_vs_environ.c`: This program explores and compares the memory addresses of the `env` parameter of the `main` function and the global variable `environ`.
+It prints out the addresses to check if they are the same, providing insights into how environment variables are managed in memory.